ipfinder-io/ip-finder-cli/README.md

 ```php
 composer global require ipfinder-io/ip-finder-cli
 ```
-Make sure to place composer's system-wide vendor bin directory in your `$PATH` so the laravel executable can be located by your system.
+Make sure to place composer's system-wide vendor bin directory in your `$PATH` so the IPfinder executable can be located by your system.
 This directory exists in different locations based on your operating system; however, some common locations include:
 - macOS: `$HOME/.composer/vendor/bin`
 - GNU / Linux Distributions: `$HOME/.config/composer/vendor/bin`
 - Windows: `%USERPROFILE%\AppData\Roaming\Composer\vendor\bin`